 Animations Mathieu Cadelo

 Assistant in gymnastics concepts Miriam Peña Riquelme

-Stigma is the story of how Luis can become who he has always wanted to be.
+Stigma is the story of how you can become who you always wanted to be.

 Luis will tell the story of Esther Moya, a powerful gymnast who failed to win a medal.
 He will re-enact one of Ingrid Bergman’s most moving scenes.
 And he will share his visit to a sweaty gay sauna.